madpah/serializable/docs/getting-started.rst

         def chapters(self, chapters: Iterable[Chapter]) -> None:
             self._chapters = list(chapters)

-To make a class serializable to/from= JSON, the class must extend :obj:`serializable.JsonSerializableObject` and/or to make a class serializable to/from XML, the class must extend :obj:`serializable.XmlSerializableObject`.
+To make a class serializable to/from JSON or XML, the class must be annotated with the decorator :obj:`serializable.serializable_class`.

 By simply modifying the classes above, we make them (de-)serializable with this library (albeit with some default behaviour implied!).